-The Feminist Art Project is administered by the Institute for Women and Art (IWA) at Rutgers, The State University of New Jersey.
-The IWA is an unit of the Office of Institutional Diversity and Inclusion, Rutgers University; additional financial support was provided by the Maria and Henry Leon Memorial Fund, Judith K. Brodsky, Ferris Olin and the New Jersey State Council on the Arts.
+The Feminist Art Project is administered by the Center for Women in the Arts and Humanities (CWAH) at Rutgers, The State University of New Jersey.
+The CWAH is an unit of the Office Academic Affairs, Rutgers University; additional financial support was provided by the Maria and Henry Leon Memorial Fund, Judith K. Brodsky, Ferris Olin and the New Jersey State Council on the Arts.